ITfoxtec/FoxIDs/docs/index.md

 FoxIDs consist of two services:

-- FoxIDs - identity service.
-The service handles user login, OAuth 2.0, OpenID Connect 1.0 and SAML 2.0.
+- [FoxIDs](connections.md) - identity service, which handles user log in, OAuth 2.0, OpenID Connect 1.0 and SAML 2.0.
 - [FoxIDs Control](control.md), which is used to configure FoxIDs in a user interface or by calling an API.

 Hosting: